Daljeetone/dljthomeconfig/README.md

 ### C/C++

+`:CocInstall coc-clangd`  # Install clangd-plugin

-Open any .c or .cpp file and execute the following commands (Important, refer: [](https://github.com/clangd/coc-clangd/issues/61))
+Open any .c or .cpp file and execute the following command (It is imperative to open a source file, refer: <https://github.com/clangd/coc-clangd/issues/61>)

-`:CocInstall coc-clangd`  # Install clangd-plugin `:CocCommand clangd.install`  # Install clangd
+`:CocCommand clangd.install`  # Install clangd

-The above commands install clangd under `~/.config/coc/extensions/coc-clangd-data/install/<version>/clangd_<version>/bin` You need to add the above path to the `$PATH` environment variable permanently, preferably in `~/.bashrc`.
+The above command installs clangd under `~/.config/coc/extensions/coc-clangd-data/install/<version>/clangd_<version>/bin`.

+You need to add the above path to the `$PATH` environment variable, preferably in `~/.bashrc` to ensure it is persistent.

 Example:
 ```
 export PATH=$PATH:"/home/daljeet/.config/coc/extensions/coc-clangd-data/install/11.0.0/clangd_11.0.0/bin"